tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 > rattletrap encode modified.json modified.replay
 ```

-These three commands parse a replay into JSON, modify that JSON, then generate a replay from it.
+Those three commands parse a replay into JSON, modify that JSON, then generate a replay from it.
 By using Rattletrap to handle the annoying replay file format, you can work with easy-to-use JSON.

+Why would you want to modify a replay?
+It's not quite as useful as parsing one, but you can still have some fun.
+For example, you could [remove your wheels][] or [wear unusual items][].
+You can also force every car to look the same.
+I would like to see something that stitches replays together to make a highlight reel, or something that makes cinematic camera paths (["smooths"][]) for videos.

 That's pretty much all there is to know about using Rattletrap.
-I hope it's useful to you, and let me know if you run into any problems!
+I'm excited to see what you can do with it!

 ## Development